PYTHON

 print("You can enter.")

 or requires only one of the conditions to be True for the entire expression to evaluate to True.
-This makes it useful in scenarios where there are multiple potential paths to achieve a certain outcome.
+This makes it useful in scenarios with multiple potential paths to achieve a certain outcome.

 # Only one condition needs to be True